 In 2013, together with Myriam Tsikounas, she curated the exhibition “René Allio: from Marseille to the Great Gallery”, at the Great Gallery of the Museum of Natural History in Paris.

 Sylvie Lindeperg was awarded the Institut Jean Vigo’s Jean Mitry Prize for her book Les Écrans de l’ombre ; the Prix de la Critique Cinématographique and the Italian Limina Prize for Nuit et Brouillard, Un film dans l’histoire ; and, also in Italy, the Maurizio Grande Prize for La Voie des images.
+For Nuremberg, la bataille des images, she was awarded the Malesherbes Prize from the Association Française pour l’Histoire de la Justice , the Book Prize from the CNC (the National Center for Cinematography) and the special mention of the François Billetdoux’s Prize from the SCAM (the Civil Society of Multimedia Authors).

 She runs the CERHEC (the centre for research in film history and aesthetics) at the University of Paris 1